 You can choose from various activities to keep busy during your trip, such as hiking in Port Barton.
 Hiking in Port Barton is excellent.
 The most accessible hike is up Mount Mantalinga, and it’s a short 2-hour round trip hike.
 Another way is to explore the caves in El Nido.

 Waterfalls around Port Barton

-Pamuayan Waterfalls – a walk to this small waterfall will not leave you indifferent.
+Pamuayan Waterfalls – walking to this small waterfall will not leave you indifferent.
 If you’re hungry for adventure, you can also walk to Bigaho falls.